Mission La Purísima Concepción, Lompoc

 Presidio of San Diego

-Though Spain had maintained a number of missions and presidios in New Spain since 1519, the Crown didn’t lay claim to the north coastal areas of California until 1542.
-Excluding Santa Fe, New Mexico, settlement of northern New Spain was slow for the next 155 years.
-Settlements in Baja California, Mexico were established in 1697, but it was not until the threat of incursion by Russian fur traders and potentially settlers, coming down from Alaska in 1765, that Spain felt the development of more northern installations was necessary.
+Though Spain had maintained several missions and presidios in New Spain since 1519, the Crown didn’t lay claim to the northern coastal areas of California until 1542.
+Excluding Santa Fe, New Mexico, the settlement of northern New Spain was slow for the next 155 years.
+Settlements in Baja California, Mexico, were established in 1697.
+Still, it was not until the threat of incursion by Russian fur traders and potentially settlers, coming down from Alaska in 1765, that Spain felt the development of more northern installations was necessary.

-This area was called Alta California by the Spanish who soon decided to settle the region with Franciscan Friars, accompanied by Spanish soldiers.
-In the next several decades the Crown would send forth a number of expeditions to explore the region.
+This area was called Alta California by the Spanish, who soon decided to settle the region with Franciscan Friars, accompanied by Spanish soldiers.
+In the next several decades, the Crown would send forth several expeditions to explore the region.